Jatin-Lalit/Clone-daily-object/README.md

 Contributions or feedback are not expected as this project is for demonstrative purposes.

-## Contact

-For inquiries or discussions related to this project, feel free to contact me at [your email].

 Thank you for your interest in this E-commerce clone!